Genetalks/gtz/README.md

 If nova_rna_1.fq.gtz is not a high compression file, the FASTQ file can be extracted directly
 	`gtz_reborn -d sample.fq.gtz`

+## Note:
+- **BIN files**:Genome reference index files which used for compression.The default file storage path is "~/.config/gtz/"
+- **RBIN files**:Compact genome reference files which used for decompression.The default file storage path is "~/.config/gtz/"
+- **gtz_index**:An installation tool of GTX.Zip Professional which used to view species list, download rbin files and generate bin files.

 ## RBINs Download